-- 2. The use of a for() loop to draw the errorbars avoids 4 nearly identical calls to arrows().
-3. To draw the lines of the ANCOVA model so that they don't extend beyond the data, we can't use abline() (in any case, it would not gracefully deal with a complex model like this).
-We need to use predict() with our model, which means we need a data.frame of that includes the terms of the model.
-It is worth viewing the object endpoints when it is created and each of the times it is modified. - 4.
-The modified form of endpoints simplifies using segments() to draw 4 lines at once.
-5. "grey57" means a grey that is 57% white, so "grey90" is a light grey and "grey10" a dark grey. - 6.
+- 2. The best fit lines were added by calculating the starting and ending x and y values using predict() on the ANCOVA model rather than the (much simpler) alternative of using abline().
+This was done to avoid having the line extrapolate beyond the data. - 3. "grey57" means a grey that is 57% white, so "grey90" is a light grey and "grey10" a dark grey. - 4.
 Adding the ANCOVA table to the plot with legend() required a bit of trial en error to get the spacing right.
-The function addtable2plot() in the package "plotrix" might make this easier.1

-1Though using legend() is an improvement over just using text(), which is how I did it

-7. There are two lines commented out with ###: pdf(...) and dev.off().
+The function addtable2plot() in the package "plotrix" might make this easier.54 - 5.
+There are two lines commented out with ###: pdf(...) and dev.off().
 If they were run they would open a pdf graphic device (pdf()) of specified size and close that device (dev.off()), and all code between them would be sent to that device.
 Rather than create a plot you can view while making it, they would create a .pdf file.
-RStudio has nice tools for exporting plots, but is is good to know how to write directly to pdf, in case you need to script making multiple plots (or you are not using RStudio)
+RStudio has nice tools for exporting plots, but is is good to know how to write directly to pdf.

-16.3 Scatter Plots with Confidence Ribbons
+III.
+Scatter Plots with Confidence Ribbons

 One of the wonderful things about R graphics is how anything is possible.
 Here we'll make a scatter plot of some data and visualize the confidence interval for around that data with a ribbon, which we'll make using polygon() for drawing arbitrary polygons.
 This example is a plot showing the effect of limestone gravel on the pH of acidic forest soils in PA.
-Soil was sampled at varying distances (dist) from the road2 on several forest roads in PA, which were surfaced either with shale or limestone gravel.
+Soil was sampled at varying distances (dist) from the road55 on several forest roads in PA, which were surfaced either with shale or limestone gravel.

 '''

-pHmeans <- read.table("../Data/ph data.txt", header = TRUE,
+pHmeans <- read.table("../Data/ph data.txt", header = TRUE, sep = "\t")

-sep = "\t", stringsAsFactors = TRUE)

-pHmeans <- pHmeans[pHmeans$side == "down", -3] # simplify the head(pHmeans) '''
+pHmeans <- pHmeans[pHmeans$side == "down", -3] # simplify the data

+head(pHmeans)

+'''